JMBehnken/Exploring_Twitter_Data/README.md

 # Exploring_Twitter_Data

-This repository can be used to learn using the Twitter-API and the use of tweepy.
+This repository can be used to learn the basics of the Twitter-API and the use of tweepy.
-Furthermore, it investigates the word similarities H. Clinton and D. Trump used during their campaign.
+Furthermore Twitter-Accounts can be analysed by their Tweets and their Speech.

 The notebooks can be modified easily to examine other accounts.